 - Complete your Free Application for Federal Student Aid (FAFSA) accurately and submit it on time.
-Errors can delay, and in some cases prevent you from receiving aid. - If you have previously completed a 2024-2025 FAFSA for the award year and coded 03776300, we willreceive a copy of your information. - Provide all supporting documentation, corrections, and/or new information as requested by the Student Finance Office. - Notify the Auguste Escoffier School of Culinary Arts of any information that has changed since youapplied, such as income information, family members, contact information, etc. - Accept/Decline any disbursements of loan funds. - Read and understand all forms you are asked to sign
+Errors can delay, and in some cases prevent you from receiving aid. - If you have previously completed a 2025-2026 FAFSA for the award year and coded 03776300, we will receive a copy of your information. - Provide all supporting documentation, corrections, and/or new information as requested by the Student Finance Office. - Notify AESCA of any information that has changed since you applied, such as income information, family members, contact information, etc. - Accept/Decline any disbursements of loan funds. - Read and understand all forms you are asked to sign.